Sponsors: Megan, Molly, Jordan, Forsty. Thank you for your support~

+“Huh?”
 The voices on both sides were speaking out in confusion.
-They thought that this was possibly an enemy attack, but when they realized that they couldn’t harm each other they were all at ease.
+Both sides of the group were finally cooling down from being overly stressed.
+They thought this was possibly an enemy attack, but when they realized they couldn’t harm each other, they were all at ease.

 “Is this a new game element?”

 “This happened before,” Zero’s voice became loud for everyone to hear.
-“Especially during the time when Russ and his army invaded our village.
-I was out of my physical body, but even still, somehow there were distortions in-between the two realms.
-We’re not completely in the physical plane, but at the same time we are.
-Same goes the other way.”
+“Especially when Russ and his army invaded our village.
+I was out of my physical body, but somehow, there were distortions in-between the two realms.
+We’re not completely in the physical plane, but at the same time, we are.
+The same goes the other way.”

 Everyone was listening to Zero’s explanation.
 Shock and confusion riddled their faces.

-“That I don’t know…” Zero was stumped as well.
-Why was the realm between the physical and the spiritual converging in the boss level?
-Nothing was making sense right now, but he had a very bad feeling about this as a whole.
+“That I don’t know….”
+Zero was stumped as well.
+Why was the realm between the physical and the spiritual converging at the boss level?
+Nothing was making sense right now, but he had a horrible feeling about this as a whole.

-A sound of broken chains could be heard, scraping the ground in dark in front of them.
-Everyone heads turn at the ghastly sound that was coming slowly in a clip clop manner.
-Chains rustled, and a heavy metallic dragging sound could even be heard from the unusual being that was coming towards them.
+A sound of broken chains could be heard, scraping the ground in the dark in front of them.
+Everyone’s heads turned at the awful sound coming slowly in a clip-clop manner.
+Again, chains rustled, and a heavy metallic dragging sound could even be heard from the unusual being coming towards them.

-Zero was not a fan of horror movies or monsters, but right before them a disfigured humanoid figure stepped out from the dark.
-His’s legs were oddly bent and twisted, dangling with heavy set of chains on both arms and legs.
-An ugly, flabby gut was spilling out from his tattered looking egyptian skirt, making anyone feel uncomfortable just by looking at it.
-His long arms touched the floor, trailing behind him, all the while holding a large, bloody hammer.
-Pale, cracked lips and face were littered in stitches, making one think that it was done for a reason.
+Zero was not a fan of horror movies or monsters, but before them, a disfigured humanoid figure stepped out from the dark.
+His legs were oddly bent and twisted, dangling with chains on both arms and legs.
+An ugly, flabby gut was spilling out from his tattered-looking Egyptian skirt, making anyone feel uncomfortable just by looking at it.
+His long arms touched the floor, trailing behind him while holding a large, bloody hammer.
+Pale, cracked lips and face were littered with stitches, making one think it was done for a reason.

 His instincts were telling him that the monster before him was not normal in the slightest.
-It gave off a deadly, oppressive energy that seems to blossom out from the monster before him.
-Without even realizing it, the name Salik rung in his head.
+Instead, it gave off a deadly, oppressive energy that seemed to blossom out from the monster before him.
+But then, the name Salik rang in his head without even realizing it.

-Everyone had difficulties thinking that the one before them was a boss character, but even still, they were weary.
-Its slow, hobble-like walk, the clanking of chains made them wonder what kind of power were infused in its body.
-Not even a second later, a humanoid frog like figure hunched over on all four hopped out from the shadows.
-They wasn’t just one or two, but over a dozen as more started to spill out.
+Everyone had difficulties thinking that the one before them was a boss character, but they were still weary.
+Its slow, hobble-like walk and the clanking of chains made them wonder what kind of power was infused in its body.
+Then, not even a second later, a humanoid frog-like figure hunched over on all four hopped out from the shadows.
+There weren’t just one or two, but over a dozen, as more started to spill out.

 “What the heck is that?!”
-Sekka voice went up an octave higher.
-Her gold dragons eyes squinted in disgust.
+The Sekka’s voice went up an octave higher.
+Her gold dragon’s eyes squinted in disgust.

-A couple of players screamed in horror as Salik’s twitched its head and stuttered forward with its big bloodied hammer.
+A couple of players screamed in horror as Salik twitched its head and stuttered forward with its big, bloodied hammer.
 The crinkling of his chains gave it an even creepier atmosphere.
-Sometimes, as Salik moved forward, it would flicker like static and change from dull to vibrant in colors.
+Sometimes, as Salik moved forward, it would flicker like static and change from dull to vibrant colors.

-Agnis face paled at the sight before her.
-Just like Zero, she was not a fan of horror movie like monsters.
-It gave her the shivers and sometimes it even gave her dark dreams.
-She gulped at the sight before her, not wanting to fight the monster that reminded her of a horror movie.
-“If we kill that thing, we’re not going to cursed right?”
+Agnis’s face paled at the sight before her.
+Like Zero, she was not a fan of horror movies like monsters.
+It gave her the shivers and sometimes even gave her dark dreams.
+She gulped at sight before her, not wanting to fight the monster that reminded her of a horror movie.
+“If we kill that thing, we’re not going to be cursed, right?”
 She gulped.

 “I don’t know, but isn’t it better that we can kill it?”
-Zeraph replied.
+Zeraph replied, not phased at the monster in front of him.
 “I mean, I’ve always wanted to kill the monsters in the horror movies if they were chasing me down.
 At least they’re not unkillable monsters.”

-“The boss name is Salik.”
-Zero spoke out loud for everyone to hear, even though he felt a bit uncomfortable fighting the monster ahead.
+“The boss’s name is Salik,” Zero spoke out loud for everyone to hear, even though he felt a bit uncomfortable fighting the monster ahead.
 “Get ready for battle!”

-Everyone was tensed, wondering what would happen in this unusual boss fight.
-Valiant’s group of black dragons and their companions were the first ones to blitz towards their enemies.
-The Frogmen were literally trampled in seconds, but strangely a third of them did not fall under Valiant’s green flames.
+Everyone was tense, wondering what would happen in this unusual boss fight.
+Valiant’s black dragons and their companions were the first to blitz toward their enemies.
+The Frogmen were trampled in seconds, but strangely, a third did not fall under Valiant’s green flames.
 Instead, it went right past them unharmed.